hpc4cmb/toast-workshop-tokyo-2020/README.md

 We will not prepare any lunch.
 You can go to one of two cafeterias (第二 or 中央食堂) and buy a lunch box @ [ネオポンテ](https://www.w-tokyodo.com/neoponte/neoponte_tokyo/).

+## Hackathon projects

+Click [here](https://docs.google.com/document/d/1RDagAliguIcOjZ_cYsQuKVSmlVDpdRp5GjS_MNl26IE/edit?usp=sharing) for the Google documents with hackathon ideas.
+Add your own or add your name to indicate interest.

 ## Code of Conduct